 The Voices Within

 Derrell Bradford has been one of the most articulate advocates for school choice from within the Black community for two decades.
-As the executive vice president of 50CAN and the former executive director of Better Education for Kids in New Jersey, Bradford has made the case that school choice is the civil rights issue of this generation — that trapping children in failing schools based on their zip code is a form of segregation as real as the kind Thurgood Marshall fought, even if the mechanism is different (Bradford, Education Next, 19(1), 2019).
+As the executive vice president of 50CAN and the former executive director of Better Education for Kids in New Jersey, Bradford has made the case that school choice is the civil rights issue of this generation.
+Trapping children in failing schools based on their zip code is a form of segregation as real as the kind Thurgood Marshall fought, even if the mechanism is different (Bradford, Education Next, 19(1), 2019).

 Fuller’s transformation was not ideological.
 It was empirical.
 He saw the data.
 He saw the children.
 And he concluded that the system he had spent his life defending was not going to change from within, because the people with the power to change it had no incentive to do so.